- About us

 ID approval required

-Document the antimicrobial plan on the medication chart as per this example:
+Document the antimicrobial plan on the medication chart or MAR as per examples below:

-Annotate the medication chart should with the following information:
+Document on the medication chart or MAR with the following information:

 Note: For prescribing in children, please refer to the Lady Cilento Children's Hospital (LCCH) antimicrobial formulary.

 For other antimicrobials, see the complete antimicrobial formulary (XLS, 71.5 KB) spreadsheet.

 The antimicrobial restriction policy is a core component of the antimicrobial stewardship program.
 Restriction of third generation cephalosporin prescribing in the mid-90s was the major factor that led to the control of multi-drug resistant Klebsiella species at PAH.